Blog

 • Automated investment contributions

-Many Australian banks allow automated transfers or recurring payments through services like OSKO, which may make saving faster and more convenient.
+Many Australian banks allow scheduled transfers through online banking, which can help make saving more consistent.

 Step 5: Manage the remaining income

-Once your savings transfer is completed, you can use the remaining income to cover:
+Once your savings transfer is completed, the remaining income can be used to cover:

 • Essential bills